shopware/docs/guides/plugins/plugins/storefront/add-listing-filters.md

 ## Create new Filter

-At first, you need to create a subscriber - in this example we'll call it `ExampleListingSubscriber`.
-If you're not sure on working with subscribers, please refer to the guide on working with events in Shopware:
+At first, you need to create a subscriber.
+In this example, we will call it `ExampleListingSubscriber`.
+If you are not sure on working with subscribers, please refer to the guide on working with events in Shopware:

 {% page-ref page="../plugin-fundamentals/listening-to-events.md" %}

-As usual, we'll start by creating this new class in the same path as you're seeing in Shopware's core - `/src/Subscriber/ExampleListingSubscriber.php`.
+As usual, we will start by creating this new class in the same path as you're seeing in Shopware's core - `/src/Subscriber/ExampleListingSubscriber.php`.

 New listing filters, e.g. for your product listing, can be registered via the event `\Shopware\Core\Content\Product\Events\ProductListingCollectFilterEvent` This event was introduced to enable every developer to specify the metadata for a filter.
 The handling, meaning if and how a filter is added, is done by Shopware's core: